 Your water meter tells you how much water you are using each month.
 You can monitor your meter yourself to check for leaks in your water system.

-LOCATING YOUR WATER METER
+LOCATING AND READING THE WATER METER

 Water meters are located underground beneath a round or oval lid.
 Your meter may be found in a variety of locations.
 The most common place is between the hose bib (faucet) at the front of your house in a direct line to the street.
 If the house is on a corner lot, the meter could be on the side of the house.
 Alley locations are common in certain parts of the city as well.
 Remember, this is South Texas so watch for spiders and ants when opening the lid.